alvinng4/CSCI2720-Project/backend/README.md

 ```

 > [!Warning]\
-> The program will not overwrite your database.
-Instead, it will insert new data.
+> The program will drop existing database named "culturalApp"
-> If you want to have a fresh start, be sure to delete your database first.